“KAAARRCCKK!!” The airborne Kalligor thundered once more before taking a dive straight towards the plaza.

 “Yes sir.
 What about the 11th ward?
 It could be possible that he is a part of the nobility.”

-“No, the child was wearing commoner’s clothing, and if he had been one of the lord’s children, I would have known.”
+“No, the child’s clothes was that of the common populace, and if he had been one of the lord’s children, I would have known.”
 The old knight refuted the possibility.
 “Where is the other kalligor?”
 He suddenly changed the topic.

 “In its cage.
 It will be taken to the Mystiks guild to have the cage reinforced, along with the magic binding the beast.”